IlanaFeldman/ST558-Project-2/bus.md

 repository](https://archive.ics.uci.edu/ml/datasets/online+news+popularity)
 where we downloaded the data.

-Table 1 shows the list of variables we used in the analysis and their descriptions.
+The articles from the bus channel will be our focus in this analysis to predict their popularity.
+Table 1 shows the list of variables we used in the analysis and their descriptions for the articles in bus channel.
 The study shows after the best predictive model was selected using a test set, these variables that we are interested in are among the top ranked features according to their importance in the final predictive model using the entire data set.
 Thus, we are going to investigate their importance in predicting the number of shares using the predictive models we propose.

-The purpose of the analyses is to compare different predictive models and choose the best model in predicting the popularity of online news regarding their features in different channel categories.
+The purpose of the analyses is to compare different predictive models and choose the best model in predicting the popularity of online news regarding their features in the bus channel.
 The methods implemented in prediction of shares are linear regression models using different predictors, a random forest model and a boosted tree model.
 More details are in the *Candidate Models* section.

 The optimal model is chosen based on the majority score of the three metrics, root Mean Squared Error, Mean Absolute Error, and R-Squared